credmp/credmp/README.md

-## Hi :wave_tone1: I am credmp
+## Hi👋 I am credmp

 I am a lecturer at <a href="https://www.github.com/hogeschoolnovi">NOVI Hogeschool</a>.
 I focus on Cyber Security, but have been a very active developer as well.

 ### Active Projects

--:nl: Advent of CTF: a CTF built for December 2020.
+-🇳🇱 Advent of CTF: a CTF built for December 2020.

 ### Things I focus on:

-- :notebook-with-decorative-cover: GNU Emacs packages
+-📔 GNU Emacs packages

 ### Socials